Ajeets6/redis-rust/README.md

+## About the project
-Make a redis like server in Rust
+Implementing a Redis like server in Rust